 The top 11 poets with the most points at the end of the regular season will compete in our Grand Slam Finals.

-Points are earned by placing first (12 points), second (8 points), third (4 points), fourth, fifth and sixth (2 points) in a regular season slam.
+Points are earned by placing first (12 points), second (8 points), third (4 points), and fourth (2 points) in a regular season slam.
 Or earn 1 point by participating in a workshop.
 Ties will be broken using poets' cumulative scores from each round they performed during the regular season.

 You must compete in at least 2 slams and earn at least 4 points to qualify for grand slam finals.